dj1ch/minigotchi/README.md

 ###
 ### Prerequisites
 - An IDE (most likely the arduino ide)
-- Hardware(esp8266 microcontroller)
+- Hardware(D1 Mini ESP8266)
 - A reliable and appropriate power source and supply for the hardware
 - Patience (a lot of it)
 ### How it operates/works
 The minigotchi relies on the IDE/serial shell for communication through logs.
 It will send raw frames to associate to an access point, and will advertise itself on a network like a pwnagotchi, or perhaps interact with the local pwngrid server that the pwnagotchi is running.
 ### Something that you should know
-We have dropped support for the pico, as it turns out, the esp8266 is a microcontroller itself(Though I can make progress for this in the future.
-For now, I am sticking with the esp8266).
+We have dropped support for the pico, as it turns out, the ESP8266 is a microcontroller itself(Though I can make progress for this in the future.
+For now, I am sticking with the ESP8266).
 ###
 ### Hardware
-- Hardware is here(the esp8266):
+- Hardware is here(the D1 Mini ESP8266):

 https://www.amazon.com/QCCAN-Internet-ESP8266-Compatible-MicroPython/dp/B0B9XSNZXD/ref=sr_1_3?keywords=QCCAN-Internet-ESP8266-Compatible-MicroPython&sr=8-3